Australia, August 2020

 We tap the screen to mute it and we find ourselves slipping in and out of dense traffic areas, narrow lanes and cul-de-sacs.

-In real life, we might – or might not – find our way, days, months or years later, back to that first major wrong turn.
+In real life, we might – or might not – find our way, days, months or years later, back to that first major wrong turn with the option to start again differently.

 If only we knew how to tap into the many dimensions of consciousness and reality that would allow our selves to go beyond the known, the perceived reality that has seldom served us to the maximum!